 Show your child how to clip a clothespin onto the first square step on the #1 side of her new bedtime routine chart and do that bedtime task.
 Once complete, have her move the clothespin to the next square step and so that task.
 Have her continue, moving the clothespin along the steps of her bedtime routine as she completes them.
 If she gets to the end of side #1 and there are steps on side #2, have her flip the routine chart over and repeat until all bedtime routine steps are complete!

 Of course, I included the essential steps, “Brush & Floss Teeth” and “Read a Book”, as steps leading up to “Turn Out Lights.”

 If your little one struggles with toothbrushing, try a toothbrush with her favorite cartoon character.
 Or try teaching them about their dental health with these printable Kids Dental Health Coloring Pages.

 Also, have her help choose her own children’s books to read at bedtime.
-Here are some of our favorite kids’ books.
+Here is a great list of Bedtime Stories.
+Or, consider some of our favorite kids’ books!

 Why is there a side 1 and a side 2.
 How do you use them?